flutter/website/src/development/tools/devtools/memory.md

 ## Analysis and snapshots

-A `Snapshot` is a complete view of all objects in the Dart memory heap.
+A snapshot is a complete view of all objects in the Dart memory heap.
 Each time a snapshot is taken, a complex and time consuming analysis